Gifford47/HCPBridgeMqtt/README.md

 - binary_sensor for light / door open
 - sensors for temperature / humidity (if present)

-Example `configuration.yaml` is not required when discovery is enabled. md`.
+Example `configuration.yaml` is not required when discovery is enabled.

 ---